 The main AI tool categories relevant for European candidates are:

-- Auto-apply extensions (LoopCV, LazyApply, AIApply, Simplify auto-apply)
+- Auto-apply extensions (LoopCV, LazyApply, BulkApply, AIApply)

 To choose the right AI tools, start with what you actually need: